leonardofaria/dotfiles/README.md

 - Make sure that you have an updated macOS and Command Line Tools for Xcode: `sudo softwareupdate -i -a && xcode-select --install`
 - Clone the repo in your home directory: `cd ~ & git clone git@github.com:leonardofaria/dotfiles.git ~/.dotfiles`
+- In order to install brew for multiple users, create a group called brew.
+One way to create a group brew is to open the System Preferences and select Users & Groups.
+Unlock this screen and press the lower left +.
+Select the account type Group and name it brew.
+After creating this group add the users you want to share the brew apps ([source](https://medium.com/@leifhanack/homebrew-multi-user-setup-e10cb5849d59))
 - Run `./install.sh`

 ## What is installed?